Kling AI

 What we like

-- +The free tier is genuinely usable -- 66 daily credits is enough to experiment and produce short clips without spending anything
+- +The free tier remains genuinely usable -- 66 daily credits is enough to experiment and produce short clips without paying anything, rare in the 2026 video-gen landscape

 What could be better